Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Statistical Inference for Localization

-The accuracy of these methods for localization using an existing map depends on the amount of variation in the magnetic field and will therefore also vary spatially and be highly dependent on the environment.
-See also \cite{siebler2022bayesian}, where a Bayesian Cram\'er-Rao lower bound has been derived for magnetic field map matching-based localization.
+The map-matching inference in \eqref{eq:map matching recursions} has been addressed using \ac{PF} and \ac{EKF}-based inference methods.
+The accuracy of these methods depends on the degree of magnetic-field variation and will therefore vary spatially and be highly environment-dependent; see~\cite{siebler2022bayesian}, where a Bayesian Cram\'er-Rao lower bound is derived.
 Estimation accuracy can degrade when the true posterior is multi-modal and an algorithm such as an \ac{EKF} is used, which can only track a single mode.
 Furthermore, magnetometer calibration is essential for magnetic-field map matching localization to avoid mismatches between the measurements during the localization process and the measurements used to create the map.
-Because of this, recent work has explored simultaneous localization and calibration~\cite{sieblerLSH:2023}.
+To address this, recent work has explored simultaneous localization and calibration~\cite{sieblerLSH:2023}.